 the party is to be taken to be a named party to the award.

-(1b) In subsections (1) and (1a) “party” does not include an intervener.
+(1b) In subsections (1) and (1a) party does not include an intervener.

 (2) At any time after an award has been made the Commission may, by order made on the application of —